How Zona Sul is using ecommerce to digitally grow in grocery retail

 Having the Professional Services team inside VTEX supporting us, on top of Corebiz, was a huge factor of success in bringing our vision to life.Paulo Ballestero, Head of Digital at Zona Sul

-But in between migrating to VTEX and building a complete new website for its customers, the pandemic hit and affected Zona Sul’s operation significantly.
+But in between migrating to VTEX and building a completely new website for its customers, the pandemic hit and affected Zona Sul’s operation significantly.
 With lockdown policies being put in place and social distancing being encouraged, people started to avoid going to public places, which led to a 300% daily online orders increase in one week.
 Orders escalated and dealing with this new shift turned into a project of its own.
 How to maintain delivery quality and customer satisfaction in such hard times, while also juggling an ecommerce platform implementation?

 The market has been changing even before the pandemic.
 We needed agility, disruption, innovation.Paulo Ballestero, Head of Digital at Zona Sul